marshallm94/Learning_Notes/AWS.md

 * **What happens to the volume when the EC2 instance terminates**
 * To encrypt or not to encrypt

+## S3 - Simple Storage Service

+* Most common storage service in AWS (applicable to many use cases).
+* Theoretically unlimited storage.
+* Supports individual files sizes up to 5 TB.
+* S3 is object based - meaning **it does not store objects (files) in a traditional hierarchy**.
+The address space is flat and therefore each object has a unique URL by which it can be accessed.
+	* You **can** create folders/directories **within** a bucket to help with organization; however, S3 itself is not a hierarchical file system.
+		* Each object saved in S3 has a "key", which can be thought of as the filepath (it includes and directories within the bucket).
+The "full path" aka full URL for an object within S3 will be its bucket name and the object key.
+* S3 is a regional service; to ensure data persistence, AWS makes multiple copies of your data within different AZs within the region you selected.
+This provides "Eleven 9's" worth of data integrity (99.999999999% durability = very low likelihood of losing data).
+* Availability is **not** the same as Durability; AWS provides 99.5% - 99.99% data *Availability*, which means you will be able to access your saved data 99.5% - 99.99% of the time. *Durability* refers to the the likelihood your data isn't lost or corrupted.
+* **Data versioning is an option.**

+To save an object in S3 (manually):
+1. Create an S3 bucket with a **globally unique name**.
+	* This can be accessed via the AWS Management Console, and selecting "S3" under the "Storage" header.
+	* This means that your bucket name has to be unique **across all of AWS** (can't just be unique *to you*).
+	* by default, your account has a soft limit of 100 buckets, however this can be increased by contacting AWS.

+### Storage Classes

+Different storage classes allows the user to choose the tradeoffs between cost and accessibility that best suits the problem they are working on.
+There are 6 different storage classes:

+1. S3 Standard
+	* general purpose storage
+		* High throughput and low latency
+	* Lifecycle rules are an option
+		* Lifecycle rules allow the user to setup a configuration that automatically moves objects saved in S3 to a different storage class (i.e. if you haven't accessed some data in a while but still want to keep it around for the "just in case" moments, you can have that data moved to a less expensive and less easily accessible storage class).
+	* SSL encryption is available for data both at rest in an S3 bucket and in transit to/from and S3 bucket.
+2. S3 Intelligent Tiering (S3 INT)
+	* Best for use cases where the data access rate is unknown in advance.
+	* S3 INT has two subclasses; Frequent Access and Infrequent Access.
+		* **These subclasses are not the same as the "meta" versions with the same name; these subclasses are "within" the logical set of "S3 INT"**
+	* By default, an object is placed in the Frequent Access tier; if it hasn't been accessed in 30 days, it is moved to the Infrequent Access tier.
+As soon as it is accessed again, it is moved back to the Frequent Access tier and the clock starts again.
+	* Lifecycle rules are an option.
+	* SSL encryption is available.
+3. S3 Standard Infrequent Access (S3 S-IA)
+	* Similar to the Infrequent Tier subclass of the S3 INT storage class (above).
+	* Designed for object that aren't going to be accessed frequently (duh).
+	* Lifecycle rules are an option.
+	* SSL encryption is available.
+4. S3 One Zone Infrequent Access (S3 Z-IA)
+	* Designed for object that aren't going to be accessed frequently (duh).
+	* Durability of Eleven 9's, however this is *within a single AZ, as opposed to S3 S-IA, which has the same Durability but across multiple AZs*.
+This change offers the user a 20% decrease in cost.
+	* Lifecycle rules are an option.
+	* SSL encryption is available.

+Glacier Classes:

+* A fraction of the cost of the above storage classes, the tradeoff being you don't get instance access to your data.
+* Best suited for "Cold Storage" - objects that will likely not need to be accessed but need to be kept around "just in case".
+* Eleven 9's of Durability.
+* **No GUI for moving objects into Glacier "Vaults" (as they are called);** the GUI can only be used to create the vaults.
+After that, data must be moved into the vaults via APIs, SDKs, or the AWS CLI (or, through Lifecycle rules set up in the more frequent access classes).

+5. S3 Glacier
+	* Data *can* be accessed via 3 different routes, each with a different cost (listed in descending order relative to cost):
+		1. Expedited
+			* Available in 1-5 minutes
+			* Data must be under 250 MB.
+		2. Standard
+			* Available in 3-5 hours.
+			* Any size.
+		3. Bulk
+			* Available in 5-12 hours.
+			* Used for retrieving PB's of data at a time.
+6. S3 Glacier Deep Archive (S3 G-DA)
+	* Minimal access.
+	* Retrieval available within 12 hours (only one option).

 # Elastic Load Balancing (ELB) & EC2 Auto Scaling

 ## ELB - Elastic Load Balancer